Get all the latest data for Ho Chi Minh City

 How will new infrastructure projects affect property prices in Ho Chi Minh City over 5 years?

-The three major infrastructure projects expected to impact property prices in Ho Chi Minh City over the next five years are Metro Line 1 (already operational), Ring Road 3 (opening before mid-2026), and Long Thanh International Airport connectivity which will strengthen the eastern mega-region corridor.
+The three major infrastructure projects with the biggest expected impact on Ho Chi Minh City property prices over the next five years are Metro Line 1 (already operational along the Ben Thanh to Suoi Tien spine), Ring Road 3 (due to open before June 2026), and Long Thanh International Airport in neighboring Dong Nai province (which extends the "mega-region" demand pull to the eastern corridor).

 How will population growth and other factors impact property values in Ho Chi Minh City in 5 years?

-Ho Chi Minh City's population is projected to grow at roughly 2% to 2.5% annually over the next five years, driven primarily by domestic migration for employment, which will continue putting upward pressure on housing demand and property values.
+Ho Chi Minh City's population is projected to keep growing at roughly 2% to 3% per year over the next five years, driven by continued domestic migration from other provinces, and that steady inflow of new households is one of the most durable supports for property demand across the city.

-The demographic shift with the strongest influence on property demand in Ho Chi Minh City is the rise of dual-income professional households in their 30s and 40s, who are upgrading from shared or rental housing to owner-occupied apartments with modern amenities.
+The demographic shift with the strongest influence on property demand in Ho Chi Minh City over this period is the rise of younger dual-income households (roughly 25 to 40 years old), who are entering peak homebuying age, have higher income expectations than previous generations, and strongly prefer urban apartments over suburban landed homes.

 infographics comparison property prices Ho Chi Minh City